liuwuliuyun/tf-mcp-server/docs/installation.md

 **What you need:**
 - ✅ Docker installed on your computer
-- ✅ Azure CLI (only if you want Azure authentication) - [Install guide](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
+- ✅ Azure Service Principal (only if you want Azure authentication)

 **What's included automatically:**
 - ✅ Python, Terraform, TFLint, Conftest - all pre-installed